MisterPeModder/SensorSensei/doc/protocol.md

 ### 3.2.2 Data Send

-Once handshake done, both board can send a packet as follow:
+Once handshake is done, both board can send a packet as follow:

 - action bits : 00
 - ID : the sensor board ID